New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 25 Years Building Connected Products Organizations

-25 years on the operator side — not the consulting side — at every level from engineering trenches to P&L. I built OvrC from zero to 50M+ active devices and $320M in annual product revenue.
-Led engineering through a $1.4B acquisition.
-Managed teams across three continents in smart home, security, and commercial control.
+25 years on the operator side — not consulting.
+I built OvrC from zero to 50M+ devices and $320M in annual product revenue, and led engineering through a $1.4B acquisition.

-Today I work with CEOs, CTOs, and CPOs at connected products companies — hardware-plus-software businesses building things that ship in boxes and run on clouds — to convert their engineering investment, including AI spend, into measurable top-line revenue.
-The structural pattern I see in their organizations is the same one I've closed at scale.
+Today I work with CEOs, CTOs, and CPOs at connected products companies to convert engineering investment — including AI spend — into measurable top-line revenue.
+Same structural pattern, closed at scale.

 Connected Products Specialist